CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 This readme.txt will detail how this pipeline works (in a step-by-step fashion), running instructions, the dependencies required, and the parameters the user must adjust.
 This pipeline is based in MATLAB and python; much of the editable components are written in MATLAB.

 The main operating script of the pipeline is main_CNNStriatalSegmentation.m.
 This script is called by CNNStriatalSegmentation_wrapper_script.m, which has a set of parameters that the user is instructed to adjust therein.
-Full running operations are discussed in the following section.
+Full running operations are discussed in the second section, RUNNING INSTRUCTIONS.

 INPUTS:
 1. T1-weighted structural MRI image in ACPC orientation